Helping HCC share its message

 It aims to provide a high-quality service, in line with the requirements laid out by the Specialist Commissioning Board, offering a caring, adaptable and patient-centred approach to the management and long-term care of patients, and to build on and spread best practice throughout the network.

-Quiet Strom has worked on several major NHS web projects in the past, so when the HCC was looking for a new website, we were recommended by the local NHS Trust to provide the solution.
+Quiet Storm has worked on several major NHS web projects in the past, so when the HCC was looking for a new website, we were recommended by the local NHS Trust to provide the solution.

 An engaging digital platform